6 Awesome Credit Card Tricks That Will Save You Money

 3. Threaten a Chargeback

 I can’t tell you how many consumers I have met who have engaged in extended battles to get their money back from unscrupulous merchants.
 They call, argue, and even yell at the representatives of merchants in a time consuming and often-futile attempt to get a refund.
 If you paid with your credit card, you should only waste your time on a single call that is escalated to a supervisor.
 If that person is unwilling to refund your money, inform him or her that you intend to request a chargeback from your credit card issuer.

 Retailers live in fear of the increased merchant fees that result from a chargeback, and they will often reconsider their position the moment they hear that word.
 Otherwise, a quick call to your bank will result in a temporary credit that will become permanent once you provide documentation supporting your claim.

 4. Double Your Sign-Up Bonus

 Real credit card gurus live for those amazing sign-up bonuses that come around every now and then.
-When Capital One offered their “Match My Miles” promotion, it was easy to earn as much as $1,100 as a sign-up bonus for opening a new account.
-Others were able to earn twice that by also signing up for the business version of the card.
-As sole proprietor, all you need to do is supply your social security number instead of a business tax ID.
-If you prefer not to go that route, just have your spouse or partner apply for the same card.
+Have your spouse or partner apply for the same card.
+Or sign up for the business version of the card, too.
 Just as long as you have no temptation to spend more, there is little to lose and a lot to potentially gain.